SAML-based Single Sign-On

 2. Click the Access tab.

-5. In the new blade, click on the Custom SAML connection option.
+4. In the Add SSO Connection pane, select the Custom SAML option.

 Configure SAML Connection

-Once you have created the connection, you will see the following configuration options displayed in the blade.
+Once you have created the connection, you will see the following configuration options displayed in the modal.

 1. Metadata File